keithalewis/math/um1.md

 This note assumes you are familiar with measure theory and stochastic processes, but are not necessarily an expert.
 We provide a mathematically rigorous model that extends [@Ros1978] without involving the Hahn-Banach theorem.
-It also does not involve probability measures, sigma algebras, Brownian motion, the Ito formula, or partial differential equations.
+It also does not involve probability measures, Brownian motion, the Ito formula, or partial differential equations.
 As Ross observed, the Fundamental Theorem of Asset Pricing involves only geometry, not probability.
 The Unified Model can be used for any set